confluentinc/examples/microservices-orders/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 This demo showcases an entire end-to-end streaming ETL deployment, built around the microservices described above.
-It is build on the Confluent Platform, including:
+It is build on the |cp|, including:

 * JDBC source connector: reads from a sqlite database that has a table of customers information and writes the data to a Kafka topic, using Connect transforms to add a key to each message
 * Elasticsearch sink connector: pushes data from a Kafka topic to Elasticsearch
 * KSQL: creates streams and tables and joins data from a STREAM of orders with a TABLE of customer data

 +-------------------------------------+-----------------------+-------------------------+
 | Other Clients                       | Consumes From         | Produces To             |